Lecrapouille/TimedPetriNetEditor/README.md

 julia> editor!(pn)
 ```

-If you do not desire to install TimedPetriNetEditor on your operating system, you
+If you do not desire to install TimedPetriNetEditor on your operating system,
-will have to adapt the `DEFINES` in Makefile to indicate the path of the `data/`
+you will have to adapt the `DEFINES` in Makefile to indicate the path of the
-folder (to find the fonts).
+`data/` folder (to find the fonts).
 You will also have to manually modify this
 Julia file to indicate the correct path of the shared library
 `libtimedpetrineteditor.so`.

 ## Command line

 The command line is optional.
 By default type of net is timed Petri.
+The type of
+net is stored inside the file (GRAFCET, timed Petri net ...).

 ```sh
 TimedPetriNetEditor [petri.json]
 ```

 Where:
 - `[petri.json]` is an optional Petri net file to load (JSON format).
-The type of net
+The type
-is stored inside the json file ((timed) Petri net, timed graph event, GRAFCET ...) but
+of net is stored inside the json file ((timed) Petri net, timed graph event,
-the GUI allows you to swith of type.
+GRAFCET ...) but the GUI allows you to swith of type.

 Example: